MappedIn/android/readme.md

-# MappedIn Android SDK Example
+# MappedIn Android SDK Examples

-This repo contains a simple example to get you started with the MappedIn Android SDK.
-Before you can do anything, make sure you have an API key from MappedIn.
-Talk to your representative to get one.
+This repo contains a few examples to get you started with the MappedIn Android SDK:

+ - helloworld: A basic app that shows minimal code to get a map loaded into a mapView with the SDK
+ - singlevenue: An app that loads a single venue with a tabbed experience including search, and directory.
+It's a little rough around the edges.
+While it demos some interesting features and provides useful sample code, we'd recommend you not use it as a base for your own application.
+ - wayfindingSample: The most fully featured sample app.
+It is integrated with google's location service.
+You can use a location spoofing app to see a "blue dot" experience and wayfind from the blue dot.
+We've provided keys with access to a fake mall called "Mappedin Demo Mall."
+If you want to try out the blue dot, start by spoofing your location to (43.52023014, -80.5352595)

  The JavaDocs are available [here](http://mappedin.github.io/android/).

 ## Setup
 Just include compile 'com.mappedin.sdk:mappedin:0.1.+' from Maven Central.
 You can also clone this repo and use the pre-configured samples.
 We recommend you ensure your credentials are working with the Hello World sample before anything else.